andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ### 4.3 Detail Implementations with Decorators - `carpool/`

 Business logic as code – the radical idea behind the Decorator pattern.
-This means that your code structure should precisely reflect your business process.
+This means that the code structure should precisely reflect the business process.

 E.g. in a car rental business, when you rent a car, you:
 1. Validate the rental request